RangineniSaiPrasanna/Strava-Fitness-App-Analysis/README.md

 - Found positive correlation between sleep duration and active lifestyle patterns.
 - Tracked monthly trends in fitness behavior and overall progress.
 - Segmented users based on heart rate zones and analyzed effort distribution.

-> *This project was completed as part of an internship assignment to demonstrate multi-tool data analysis capabilities across SQL,Tableau, and Python ecosystems.*